peter-bread/.dotfiles/mise/README.md

 ### Bootstrap

-Use bootstrap script to automatically install this.
+Use `bootstrap` script to automatically install tools.

 ### Manual